Understanding the basics

 If you would like more information about choosing investments for your drawdown pot, a good place to start is MoneyHelper, a free government backed service.
 Visit Investing in Retirement on The MoneyHelper.

-If you want to compare the charges for other drawdown income providers that offer a ready-made investment pathway option, you can take a look at the Money Helper tool on their website.
+If you want to compare the charges for other Drawdown Income providers that offer a ready-made investment pathway option, you can take a look at the Money Helper tool on their website.

-Understanding the charges that drawdown income providers will apply is really important.
+Understanding the charges that Drawdown Income providers will apply is really important.
 It can be difficult to compare charges because different providers charge different types of fees.
 These charges will typically be automatically deducted.
 It’s worth looking out for the following:

 - A one-off charge to set up your drawdown account